sachagavino/nmgc-2.0/docs/source/particularities.rst

 What dust temperature to use
 =================

-The whole point of having a mutli-grain gas-grain code is to build sophisticated dust temperature distribution.
-It is therefore all natural that this aspect is let free of the user.
-You can define the most crazy temperature profiles if you like, as long as you remain in Nautilus safe zone (See Chapter :ref:`chap-bestpractices` for discussion on the safe zone).
+The main purpose of a multi-grain gas–grain code is to construct sophisticated dust temperature distributions.
+It is therefore natural to leave this aspect flexible for the user.
+You may define even highly complex temperature profiles, provided that they remain within the Nautilus safe zone (See Chapter :ref:`chap-bestpractices` for discussion on the safe zone).